kostaskes/kostaskes/README.md

 # 👋 Hello, I'm Kostas!

-I am a passionate Data Professional with a diverse skill set in Data Manipulation, Reporting, Analysis & Visualization.
+I am a passionate **Data Professional** with a diverse skill set in Data Manipulation, Reporting, Analysis & Visualization.
+My academic background is in **Business Management**, which gives me a strong foundation in strategic thinking and a business-oriented mindset.
+This perspective allows me to bridge the gap between data and decision-making — I focus not just on the *how*, but also on the *why*.

+Rather than approaching problems purely from a technical angle, I prioritize insights that drive real business value and impact.
 Currently, I work as a full-time Data Analyst at Mix Markt, where I've been contributing since October 2018.

 ## 🛠️ Tools